Frontend-Community-ROD/pokerplanning/README.md

+# Poker Planning Sample

+Step by step guide into the "tutorial" folder

+You can try this in https://pokerplanning-eb45f.web.app/

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.